nextbss/injector_io/README.md

 ```

 ### Enable/Disable Logs
 We can also provide printed logs while in development mode.
-The function `Keeper.start()` receive a `KeepMode` that can be:
+The function `InjectorIO.start()` receive a `InjectorMode` that can be:

 - [X] DEBUG - we will show logs
 - [X] PRODUCTION - we will disable logs.
 You will not see logs of this package in the console.